GLaDOS-418/dotfiles/docs/extending.rst

+.. _extending_ctags_in_c:

 =============================================================================
-Extending ctags
+Extending ctags with a parser written in C
 =============================================================================

-Exuberant-ctags allows a user to add a new parser to ctags with ``--langdef=<LANG>`` and ``--regex-<LANG>=...`` options.
+This chapter describes how to add a parser in C and the internal API of Universal Ctags.

-Universal-ctags follows and extends the design of Exuberant-ctags in more powerful ways, as described in the following chapters.

-Universal-ctags encourages users to share the new parsers defined by their options.
-See :ref:`optlib <optlib>` to know how you can share your parser definition with others.

-Note that some of the new features are experimental, and will be marked as such in the documentation.
+Before you start writing a parser in C, consider using *optlib parser*.
+Universal Ctags extends the functionality so extensively that it can implement most of functionality for the parser.
+See :ref:`ctags-optlib(7) <ctags-optlib(7)>` and :ref:`optlib` for details.

+*optlib parser* is also suitable for prototyping of a parser in C.

 .. toctree::
-	:maxdepth: 2
+	:maxdepth: 4

-	optlib.rst
+	parser-in-c.rst
 	internal.rst